Public Art Program

 - Walk Richmond

 Public Art Plans have been created through consultation with planners, art and design experts, and members of the community.
 Their purpose is to assist City staff, private developers and communities to identify potential collaborations to larger projects within an area of Richmond or projects that span property and neighbourhood boundaries.

 To see the City's Public Art Plans, click here.

 Browse the map and discover all the public art in your neighbourhood.
-You can also browse a list of the artwork.
+You can also browse a list of the artwork by.
 But it doesn’t end here.
-New features are planned for early 2013 including: artist profiles, advance search capabilities and more online photos of the artworks.
-View the Public Art Collection.
+View the Public Art Registry.